e107inc/e107/e107_tests/docker/README.md

 ## Working in a worktree

+Every command acts on the worktree the script itself lives in, worked out from its own path.
+Your working directory is never consulted, so `/path/to/tree/e107_tests/bin/e107-tests up` drives that tree from anywhere and a caller with no stable working directory needs nothing else.
+To reach a different tree, name it: `e107-tests --worktree <path> <cmd>` hands over to the harness shipped in that tree, since the copies drift between branches.

 The local deployer (this harness) serves e107 from the app path itself, so it runs the tests in place via `E107Preparer`.
 Only deploy-based suites (sftp/cpanel) isolate the source in a disposable `git worktree`, and only when